nyx-ai/stylegan2-flax-tpu/index.md

 **We trained StyleGAN2 models to generate food pictures.
 The images below are all synthetic!**

-This work is done in partnership with the [Food & You](https://www.foodandyou.org/) project by the [Digital Epidemiology Lab](https://www.digitalepidemiologylab.org/) at [EPFL](https://www.epfl.ch/en/).
+This work was done by [Martin Müller](https://www.martinmuller.me) and [Florian Laurent](https://masterscrat.github.io) in partnership with the [Food & You](https://www.foodandyou.org/) project by the [Digital Epidemiology Lab](https://www.digitalepidemiologylab.org/) at [EPFL](https://www.epfl.ch/en/).
 In this context, we are researching the potential of synthetic data augmention for vision tasks.

 This research is part of the technology underlying our AI-generated photography platform [Nyx.gallery](https://nyx.gallery/).
 You can also follow our work on [🐦 Twitter](https://twitter.com/NyxAI_Lab).